juanyaguaro/forrestjump/README.md

 ## Getting Started

+* Clone this project.
+* Unzip Audio.zip in Assets/Audio folder to get all sound effects and then delete Audio.zip (this is given that Github could not upload .mp3 files properly, may change this later hopefully).
+* Open it in Unity Editor (see Tools below for tested version).
-Clone this project, open it in unity and build it to start playing!
+* Build it to start playing.

+You could also download uploaded Windows packages to install and play the game.

-### Tools
+## Tools

 These are the tools used for creating and building this project.
 Notice that all of them come together when installing a new Unity version from Unity Hub in Windows.